arbarlow/account_service/readme.md

 Setup is configured via environment variables, depending on the database chosen.

+The app creates it's own tables on startup, but does need the databases creating before startup.

+If a new column is added or similar, on next boot the app will migrate and add that column.

 ### PostgreSQL

-PostgreSQL is configured using the single ENV variable `POSTGRESQL_URL` and can either be a url like string e.g.
+PostgreSQL is configured using the single ENV variable `POSTGRESQL_URL` and can be a url like string e.g.

 `POSTGRESQL_URL="postgres://host/database"`

- or a PostgreSQL connection string e.g:

- `POSTGRESQL_URL="host=localhost dbname=account_service sslmode=disable user=postgres"`

  Account service uses UUID's as primary key and a single table with the following schema: